 When the plant has passed the first weeks of life, the appearance of different arms and leaves is seen, which shape the structure of the plant together with the central stem.

 As it progresses in its vegetative process, you will see how the leaves become larger, taking up a large space in the crop.
-For its part, the lateral branches become thicker and longer and the central stem spikes upward.
+The lateral branches become thicker and longer and the central stem spikes upward.

-For this reason, it is good that in this phase different cultivation techniques are applied such as apical pruning, low-stress training, among others that we will explain to you later in this guide.
+Different cultivation techniques should be used during this stage phase such as apical pruning, low-stress training, among others that we will explain to you later in this guide.

 Providing the Right Light Cycle

-As is known, cannabis plants require certain light cycles in the case of photoperiodic plants.
-For their part, autoflowering plants grow and flower independently of light cycles.
+As we know, cannabis plants require certain light cycles as photoperiodic plants.
+However, autoflowering plants grow and flower independently of light cycles.
 So photoperiodic genetics such as feminized, regular, fast version or F1 cannabis seeds require light cycles in the vegetative stage of 18 hours of light and 6 hours of darkness to have optimal development.

-Now regarding autoflowering cannabis genetics, it is recommended to apply light cycles of 20 hours and 4 hours of darkness during growth and flowering.
-Remember that this type of plant does not depend on a photoperiod to begin to flower, on the contrary, they do so automatically.
+Regarding autoflowering cannabis genetics, it is recommended to apply light cycles of 20 hours and 4 hours of darkness during growth and flowering periods.
+Remember that this type of plant does not depend on a photoperiod to begin to flower, since they do so automatically, hence the name autoflower.

-Here we must also remember that at least during the first week of life the autoflowering plant must be prevented from being in direct contact with lighting in indoor cannabis cultivation or with the sun outdoors.
-The above is recommended to avoid stressing the plant since they are usually highly sensitive to lighting throughout the growing process, being easy to stress for this reason.
+However, we must also remember that at least during the first week of life the autoflowering plant should avoid direct lighting in indoor cannabis cultivation or with the sun outdoors.
+The above is recommended to avoid stressing the plant since they are usually highly sensitive to light duirng the early stages of the growing process.

 Pruning and Training Your Plants

-It is during the vegetative stage of cannabis when the growth of the plants is expressed in all its splendor.
-It can last between 3 and 16 weeks, although normally indoors cannabis gardeners only usually give the plants between 4 and 5 weeks of growth to grow more. rapid.
+During the vegetative stage of cannabis, the growth of the plants is expressed in all its splendor.
+It can last between 3 and 16 weeks, however, indoor cannabis gardeners usually give the plants between 4 and 5 weeks of growth to optimize them.
+For more details on cultivating specific strains quickly, check out our guide on how to grow Star Killer Fast Version.

-Therefore, transplants can be carried out when the seedlings are barely between 2 and 3 weeks old.
-Now, if you want to do a longer crop you can take as a reference an average of 8-10 weeks for vegetative and carry out the transplant in week 4 or 5.
+Transplants can be removed when the seedlings are barely between 2 and 3 weeks old.
+If you want to do a longer crop you can take an average of 8-10 weeks for the vegetative stage and carry out the transplant in week 4 or 5.

-Now to apply pruning techniques such as (FIM or Apical) and also Low stress training like LST should be expected between weeks 3 or 4 of growth.
-Some experts even take advantage of the last stretch of the plants at the beginning of flowering to optimize their crops, especially when techniques such as SCROG are used.
+Apply pruning techniques such as FIM or Apical and Low Stress Training (LST) between weeks 3 or 4 of growth.
+Some experts even take advantage of the last stretch of the plants at the beginning of flowering to optimize their crops, especially when techniques such as the SCROG method are used.

 Flowering Stage

-Since you change the light cycle from 18 hours of light to 12 hours of light and another 12 hours of darkness, it can take between 7 and 14 days for a weed plant to move into the pre-flowering stage.
+Once you change the light cycle from 18-12 hours of light and 12 hours of darkness, it can take between 7 and 14 days for a weed plant to move into the pre-flowering stage.
 At this point, you can determine the sex of the plant by examining the preflowers located at the nodes.
 As the plant progresses towards the final flowering stage, it becomes easier to identify its gender.

 When you buy feminized cannabis seeds at Blimburnseeds.com you should not worry about trying to determine the sex of the plants because these are 100% feminized and here we guarantee the high quality and stability of the genetics purchased in our store.